-Elephant garlic will reach a height of about 3 ft.
-It has the typical strappy leaves of allium plants and will spread 6 - 10 inches.
+Elephant garlic will reach a height of about three feet.
+It has the typical leaves of allium plants and will spread up to 10 inches.

 Days to Harvest

-As with true garlic, elephant garlic is usually planted in the fall and harvested about 8 months later, in the following summer.
+As with true garlic, elephant garlic is usually planted in the fall and harvested about eight months later, in the following summer.
 Fall planted garlic may have enough time to split into cloves.
-If you find they are still one large bulb, you can leave them in the ground for another year, to finish maturing.
+If you find they're still one large bulb, you can leave them in the ground for another year, to finish maturing.

 Spring planted elephant garlic will be ready to harvest in 90 days, however, it will most probably be a single large bulb.